Panel Discussions: What Are They and How to Succeed at Them

 Moderators play a significant role in the success of a panel discussion.
 A good moderator can elevate a simple sharing session to an active and fascinating dialogue.
 A bad moderator can turn an otherwise engaging conversation into a snooze fest.

 - Managing the time and keeping the conversation moving forward

-- Preventing any one or two panellists from dominating the discussion
+- Preventing any one or two panelists from dominating the discussion

-- Steering panellists in the right direction and reigning things in if the discussion gets too off topic
+- Steering panelists in the right direction and reigning things in if the discussion gets too off-topic

 - Clarifying jargon, terminology, and concepts that the audience may not be familiar with